 - Includes 3 required, on-site, group sessions: Orientation, Career Panel/mid-program check-in, and End-of Program presentations

-- All research-track students are required to present either their summer's work or an elevator pitch at End-of-Program event
+- All students are required to submit a write-up of their work and present either their summer's work or an elevator pitch at End-of-Program event

 Key Dates